princeton-nlp/SWE-agent/docs/dev/contribute.md

 ## Tips for pull requests

+* If you see a lot of formatting-related merge conflicts, please make sure that you have `pre-commit` installed.
+  To run it over all files, please run `pre-commit run --all-files`.
 * Please open separate PRs for separate issues.
 This makes it easier to incorporate part of your changes.
 * It might be good to open an issue and discuss first before investing time on an experimental feature.
 * When changing the behavior of the agent, we need to have some indication that it actually improves the success rate of SWE-agent.